dtroupe18/Socket-Starscream-Demo/README.md

 # Socket-Starscream-Demo

-Originally based off of [this tutorial](https://www.raywenderlich.com/861-websockets-on-ios-with-starscream) (outdated)
+Originally based off of [this tutorial](https://www.raywenderlich.com/861-websockets-on-ios-with-starscream) (outdated).
+This project uses [Starscream](https://github.com/daltoniam/Starscream) to handle socket connections.

-Steps to demo:
+## Steps to run demo:

 1. Install node if you don't have it.
 2. Open a terminal window and cd into the project directory then run `npm install websocket`.